-To supply photographs of the latest range of knitwear and accessories for Monique Shalit at Creswick Woollen Mills for a 42 page mail order brochure and point of sale posters.
+To supply photographs of the latest range of knitwear and accessories for Monique Shalit at Creswick Natural Fibres for a 42 page mail order brochure and point of sale posters.

 We had 30 outfits and about 20 products to shoot in less than two days.
 The detail in the knit in each item had to be well defined.
 Dressing our models in winter woollies in February risked raising a sweat which is not what we wanted.